osuosl/presentation-devopsbootcamp/source/index.rst

   :align: center
   :scale: 80%

+.. note:: Lance

 OSL Student Experience
 ----------------------

 .. note:: Emily on own experience with how it's awesome

+    *The good:* work w/ best, most experienced peers as well as a few full timers

+    Learn how to deal with customers of ALL levels of technical skill -- some will walk you through patching a kernel, others will need to be walked through using SSH

+    Deal with real-world scaling problems -- language barriers, time zones

+    Ops start on ticket queue then move onto special projects; devs work on one of 3-4 dev team projects & are often project lead

+    *The... less good:* Extremely self-directed, extremely high level of responsibility, things break REALLY BADLY if you do it wrong (could take Apache Software Foundation down by incanting at the wrong PDU, for example)

+    These are all what we'd call good things but if you aren't ready yet they can be overwhelming and stressful in a bad way.

+    Also being surrounded by the best and brightest of your peers leads -- and this is many people i've talked to, not just myself, to impostor syndrome problems. we support each other, but still.

 - Given full *"root"*
 - Spend six months mentoring